browserengineering/book/book/chrome.md

         )
 ```

-Let's start drawing the chrome.
+Now let's figure out the browser chrome size.
 We'll end up with the following:

 * At the top, a list of tab names, separated by vertical lines, and a "`+`"
   button to add a new tab.